 The simplest digital product there is.
 These display information to market a product or service, communicate an idea, advertise an event, etc. These vary greatly but are more or less different takes on this.

 A web app is a piece of software that runs through your browser.
 Typically some of the logic runs “client-side” (i.e. on your browser) and data can be submitted to or retrieved from a database.
 These are generally built to work on all devices with a web browser and run without any kind of installation required.
 Accessing Instagram on Safari would be an example of a web-app.

 These are pieces of software you download and install on a device like an iPhone or tablet.
 Here developers make use of Software Development Kits (SDKs) and Application Programming Interfaces (APIs) to build apps optimised for specific devices.
 This allows them to access more of the device’s functionality than a web app.
 For example, you could use Face ID to handle the login for your iOS app or manipulate the device graphics card to run your 3D game.
 Native apps are generally harder to maintain because they use platform-specific coding languages.
 You can’t write an iOS app in Objective C that also runs on Android.
 An example of this would be downloading the Instagram App from the iOS app store.

 4) Desktop Apps

-This is software that performs some useful function, but that may not be a user-facing product itself.
-Its purpose may be as an add-on to other products or the development of functionality to then be sold or implemented later.
-An example of this might be developing an image-recognition algorithm that other companies could license, or building a payment system that developers could implement in exchange for a fee.
+This is software that performs some function, but that may not be a user-facing product itself.
+Its purpose may be as an add-on to other products or the development of functionality to then be sold or implemented later directly or via an API.
+An example of this might be developing an image-recognition algorithm that other companies could license, or building a payment system that developers could integrate for a subscription fee.

 6) Platform Apps